Lymah123/100-days-of-code/daily-journal.md

 Day 10: 10/04/25

 - I submitted a PR for the issue I was assigned to work on on bitcoinfuzz repository.

+Day 11: 11/04/25

+- I received feedback on my PR on bitcoinfuzz repository.
+I worked on the suggestions and I requested for a new review
+- My PR on Mifos Apache/fineract got approved.
+I have been assigned to work on another new issue.